mtanveer1/Minimum-Variance-Embedded-Deep-Kernel-Learning-for-One-class-Classification-DKRLVOC-/README.md

 Paper: Gautam, C., Mishra, P.K., Tiwari, A., Richhariya, B., Pandey, H.M., Wang, S., Tanveer, M. and Alzheimer’s Disease Neuroimaging Initiative, 2020.
 Minimum variance-embedded deep kernel regularized least squares method for one-class classification and its applications to biomedical data.
 Neural Networks, 123, pp.191-216.

-Authors: Chandan Gautam, Pratik K Mishra, Aruna Tiwari, Bharat Richhariya, Hari Mohan Pandey, Shuihua Wang, M. Tanveer
+Authors: Chandan Gautam, Pratik K Mishra, Aruna Tiwari, Bharat Richhariya, Hari Mohan Pandey, Shuihua Wang, M. Tanveer.

 For execution, simply go to the one of the demo folders ('Demo_Alzheimer', 'Demo_mediumDatasets', or 'Demo_smallDatasets'), and open '.m' file in MATLAB and execute that.
 All source codes and datases are available in 'src' folder.
 This repository also contains implementation of the following papers for comparison: OCKELM